Super1Windcloud/electron-audio-loopback/QWEN.md

 Each provider has its own implementation module in the `transcription/` directory.

-### Audio Capture Methods
+### Audio Capture
-The application offers two audio capture methods:
-1. **Electron Loopback**: Uses Electron's audio loopback feature to capture system audio
-2. **Recall AI**: Uses the Recall AI SDK for enhanced audio capture capabilities
+System audio is captured via Electron's loopback integration.

 ### Environment Variables
 The application requires API keys for the transcription services in use.
 See `.env.example` for the full list of supported environment variables.